napari/napari.github.io/fundamentals/points.md

 Individual points can each have different edge and face colors.
 You can initially set these colors by providing a list of colors to the `edge_color` or `face_color` keyword arguments respectively, or you can edit them from the GUI.
 The colors of each of the points are available as lists under the `layer.edge_colors` and `layer.face_colors` properties.
 Similar to the `sizes` and `size` properties these properties are different from the `layer.edge_color` and `layer.face_color` properties that will determine the color of the next point to be added or any currently selected points.

 To change the point color properties from the GUI you must first select the points whose properties you want to change, otherwise you will just be initializing the property for the next point you add.

+## setting point edge and face color with properties
+Point edge and face colors can be set as a function of a property in `Points.properties`.
+There are two ways that the values in properties can be mapped to colors: (1) color cycles and (2) colormaps.

+Color cycles are sets of colors that are mapped to categorical properties.
+The colors are repeated if the number of unique property values is greater than the number of colors in the color cycle.

+Colormaps are a continuum of colors that are mapped to a continuous property value.
+The available colormaps are listed below (colormaps are from [vispy](http://vispy.org/color.html#vispy.color.Colormap)).
+For some guidance on choosing colormaps, see the [matplotlib colormap docs](https://matplotlib.org/3.2.0/tutorials/colors/colormaps.html).

+* autumn
+* blues
+* cool
+* greens
+* reds
+* spring
+* summer
+* fire
+* grays
+* hot
+* ice
+* winter
+* light_blues
+* orange
+* viridis
+* coolwarm
+* PuGr
+* GrBu
+* GrBu_d
+* RdBu

 ## changing the points symbol
 The symbol for the points layer is a global property for the layer.
 All points must have the same symbol.
 You can set the symbol on the loading of the layer using the `symbol` keyword argument, or you can change it from the the GUI using the symbol dropdown menu.
 Since the symbol property applies to all the points you don't need to have any points selected for it to have an effect.